hissssst/nebulex_adapters_ecto/README.md

 However, feel free to create your own indexes.
 For example, to speed up garbage collection, I'd suggest using `touched_at + ttl` btree index.

+## Notes

+### Do not use `incr` and `decr`

+This library implements these features, but it was originally designed to support arbitrary values, therefore it uses `term_to_binary` encoding, what makes every counter update call a transaction with a read and write query, which is the least efficient way to do counter updates.